Kristina Matisic

 Matisic was born in Zagreb, Croatia.
 She has a bachelor's degree in history from the University of British Columbia and a master's degree in broadcast journalism from the University of Southern California.

 In 1993, Matisic started her career in broadcasting as a news announcer on Mountain FM.
 The following year, she began working at CKVU-TV in Vancouver, as an overnight news anchor for Global News, an associate producer and a reporter.
 In 1997, she was the news anchor and producer of that station's 11:30 pm newscast.

+Matisic is currently working as an actor, content creator and public relations expert.